 Common Wall Noise Reduction

 dB-Bloc is an ultra thin, ultra dense sound barrier membrane that layers inside a common wall or floor/ceiling assembly to help deaden the transfer of sound through to the adjoining room.
-The mass loaded vinyl ships to your project site in 54” x 30’ rolls, it measures just .125” thick, but weighs nearly 150 pounds per roll.
+The mass loaded vinyl ships to your project site in 54” x 30’ rolls, it measures just .125” thick, but weighs 135 pounds per roll.

 See RSIC Clips See QBS Blankets

 The answer to blocking noise from bleeding through your common walls is nothing more than a simple layering system.
 For help in crafting your solution and getting your materials ordered, call our help desk.
-We ship you the dB-Bloc, and you supply your channel system and drywall from your local building supply center.
+We ship you the dB-Bloc & the RSIC Clips, and you supply the hat channel and drywall from your local building supply center.
 Please note that not all sound wave energy is passing straight through your common surface, rendering any layering system susceptible to leakage and a decay in sound values back.
 Care must be given to isolating the wall and ensuring the noise values aren’t able to bleed through other cavity spaces or connection points including ceiling, floor, electrical outlets, light switches, ductwork, and adjacent non-treated wall surfaces.

 RSIC Clips combined with resilient channel or hat channel, double walls, or staggered stud walls are all means by which to disconnect your existing wall assembly.

 We recommend a 5/8″ thick gypsum board drywall surface over the standard 1/2″ on your common wall assembly.

 Why Clients Love dB-BLoc

 dB-Bloc is a stock item that will drop ship to the door step of your project site within days upon order.
-The rolls will be heavy, weighing in at nearly 150 pounds per roll.
-For more than 25 years, we have been selling this layering treatment to thousands of satisfied customers who today enjoy a more sound insulated space by soundproofing walls.
-Coverage amounts equal 135 square feet per roll.
+The rolls will be heavy, weighing in at 135 pounds per roll.
+For more than 25 years, we have been selling this layering treatment to thousands of satisfied customers who today enjoy a more sound insulated space by having soundproofed walls.
+The coverage amount is 135 square feet per roll.
 Each roll measures 54″ x 30′.Order Online Order by Phone